Whatever Happened To ... The Afghan Girls Imprisoned For Failing A Virginity Test?

 That meeting with the Ghanis was supposed to be 30 minutes — but lasted two hours, says Javid, who spoke to NPR from Kabul in August.
 "She wanted to listen," he says of the first lady.

-In January, Rula and her team traveled to Mazar-i-Sharif, where the prison is located.
+In January, Rula Ghani and her team traveled to Mazar-i-Sharif, where the prison is located.
 There, she met with some of the prisoners and with the director of women's affairs in Balkh province.
-Rula made a commitment to find a way to help the girls, says Javid.
+The first lady made a commitment to find a way to help, Javid says.

 "Her visit was effective, because the girls were released," Javid says.
 Between January and April, the 190 prisoners were freed.
-But his work is not over yet.
+But his work is not over.
 Shortly after the prisoners were released from Mazar-i-Sharif, one girl was jailed.
 "They're still bringing girls under the name of this issue into this prison," he says.

 Around Afghanistan, families are still bringing in unmarried daughters to clinics and hospitals for virginity tests.
-The test is administered for a variety of reasons: to determine whether a woman can go to school, get married, get a job — or whether she is a victim of rape.
+The test is administered for a variety of reasons: to determine whether she can go to school, get married, get a job — or whether she is a victim of rape.

 If the girls fail the test, some families alert the police.
 And law enforcement still imprisons those girls.
 We talk to Javid, who has worked for Marie Stopes for nearly two decades, about his next steps — and how he plans to change attitudes about the practice of virginity tests.